A Self-Hosted Pusher and Ably Alternative: Tako Channels

 const channel = new Pusher(key, { cluster: "us2" }).subscribe("chat-room-42");

-The Tako shape is similar in spirit but file-based — channel definitions live next to your app code and the proxy discovers them at deploy time:
+The Tako shape is file-based.
+Channel definitions live next to your app code and the proxy discovers them at deploy time:

 import { defineChannel } from "tako.sh";